 To save own self or others from minor injuries, there is a need for first aid.
-Australia offers various first aid programs and first aid certificates to help people save lives.
-People who see a career in first aid emergencies or want themselves to be a first aid pro must have first aid knowledge and skills under nationally recognised first aid training programs.
+Australia offers various first aid programs and certificates to help people save lives.
+People who see a career in first aid emergencies or want to be a first aid pro must have first aid knowledge and skills under nationally recognised first aid training programs.
 Those who are interested in providing services in the childcare and education sector in Australia must have a government-approved first aid certificate, ample training in first aid, as well as proficiency in first aid skills.

 As per some latest reports, children in Australia have been admitted to hospitals for injuries caused by playground equipment, heat injuries, drowning, and unintentional poisoning.
 Thus, to help these children have better health and safety, professionals are needed.
 They must have accredited first aid training.
 Let’s look into the details of the first aid course you need for childcare.

-What is HLTAID012 Provide First Aid in an education and care setting?
+What is HLTAID012 Provide First Aid in an education and care setting.

-HLTAID012 Provide First Aid in a Setting of Education and Care replaces the outdated HTLAID004 in 2021.
+HLTAID012 Provide First Aid in a Setting of Education and Care and replaces the outdated HTLAID004 in 2021.
 HLTAID012 is the best childcare first aid course for early childhood educators, childcare workers, and teachers.
 Via this program, the educators and support staff who work in an education and care context are provided with the skills and information required to respond to emergencies involving infants, children, and adults.

-HLTAID012 Provide First Aid in an Education and Care Setting is approved by ACECQA(The Australian Children’s Education and Care Quality Authority) as this provide first aid response has its industry-specific methodology.
+HLTAID012 Provide First Aid in an Education and Care Setting is approved by ACECQA(The Australian Children’s Education and Care Quality Authority) as this provides first aid response has its industry-specific methodology.
 HLTAID012 First aid certificate also contributes to first aid, asthma, and anaphylaxis training that has been authorised under the Education and Care Services National Law and the Education and Care Services National Regulations.